exist2021/tft/content/pages/Review of Bike Outliner - The Smoothest Brainstorming Tool.md

 ## FAQs
 1. Can I use the Bike Outliner on multiple devices?
 Currently, there is only a Mac version.
-Jesse Jorgensen, the developer behind apps like [Taskpaper](https://www.taskpaper.com/), is generally not known to develop apps for iOS.
+[Jesse Grosjean](https://twitter.com/jessegrosjean), the developer behind apps like [Taskpaper](https://www.taskpaper.com/), is generally not known to develop apps for iOS.

 2. Does the Bike Outliner have a mobile app?
 No, the Bike Outliner does not have a mobile iOS app, and there seem to be no plans to support iOS.